lukasgarbas/mask-rcnn-traffic/README.md

 ### Annotating masks

 Since there are around 10 objects in each frame, I tried to annotate masks automatically.
-Mask annotation was done by subtracting the background from original image and removing the area outside bounding boxes.
+Mask annotation was done by subtracting the background from the original image and removing the area outside bounding boxes.

   1. Background subtraction using MOG2 Subtractor
   2. Setting area outside bounding boxes to black